ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 - ``SMB``: 299xx

-Replace ``xx`` with the entry number in the inventory file where the domain controller started with ``00`` and is incremented from there.
+Replace ``xx`` with the entry number in the inventory file where the domain control node started with ``00`` and is incremented from there.
 For example, in the default ``inventory.yml`` file, WinRM over HTTPS for ``SERVER2012R2`` is forwarded over port ``29804`` as it's the fourth entry in ``domain_children``.